Outdoor Education (Canoeing)

 - Trip guide must be familiar with the route (for example, length of route, terrain).

 - Check with local authorities for current information regarding route safety.

 - Appropriate environmental and sanitary practices (for example, washroom routines) must be taught.

 - Trip guide and teacher must:

-- be aware of and respond to changing weather and water conditions prior to and during the trip; and
+- be aware of and respond to changing weather and water conditions prior to and during canoe training and the trip; and

 - cancel, postpone or alter the excursion if conditions put students’ safety at an elevated level of risk (for example, wind, temperature, lightning storms, fog).

-- If inclement weather suddenly approaches, leave the water immediately.
+- If hazardous weather suddenly approaches, leave the water immediately.